Malesian Euphorbiaceae Descriptions

-Habitat & Ecology --- Found on beaches, sandy sites, roadsides and waste places, also on lateritic outcrops, dry dipterocarp forest, grassfields, and open woodland, often gregarious.
+Habitat & Ecology — Found on beaches, sandy sites, roadsides and waste places, also on lateritic outcrops, dry dipterocarp forest, grassfields, and open woodland, often gregarious.
 Soil: sand, alluvial and lateritic ground.
 Altitude sea level up to 300 m.
-Flowers and fruits collected the whole year through, but particularly in the rainy season.
+Flowering and fruiting the whole year through, but particularly in the rainy season.

 2. There has been confusion in the labels and the literature between Cuming 2324 and Cuming 2329.
 Müller Argoviensis (1866) and Pax & Hoffmann (1912) cited both specimens under Sebastiania (Microstachys) chamaelea.
 Nevertheless, Cuming 2324 (K) is the type collection of Sarcotheca monophylla (Planch. ex Hook. f.)
 Hallier f., based on Connaropsis monophylla Planch. ex Hook. f., an Oxalidacea.
 At K (including the herbaria of Bentham and Hooker), only Cuming 2329 can be referred to M. chamaelea; the same is true for FR.
 At L, however, only Cuming 2324 is an originally labelled M. chamaelea, and Cuming 2329 was not found at all.
 Thanks are due to J.F.
 Veldkamp who recognized this confusion.
 Both specimens, labelled as collected on the Philippines, really are from Malaya.